anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

 Reference Model Requirements
 ----------------------------

-The tables below contain the requirements from the Reference Model to cover the Basic and High-Performance profiles.
+The tables below contain the requirements from the Reference Model to cover all infrastructure profiles.
-The table also includes a reference to the specification from :ref:`chapters/chapter04:component level architecture` and from :ref:`chapters/chapter05:security guidance` to ensure traceability.
+The table also includes a reference to any linked specification at :ref:`chapters/chapter04:component level architecture` and at :ref:`chapters/chapter05:security guidance` to ensure traceability.
 If the related Specification does not exist, the reference will read "N/A" (and in bold "**N/A**" for mandatory requirements).